-Back in 2013, the Daily Mail released an infographic which estimated 571 websites to be launched every single minute.
-By this fall of 2017, we can safely assume that this number would be tripled, if not, quadrupled.
+Webinarcare defines a webinar as a virtual seminar that connects people from across the globe without hassle.
+Back in 2013, before webinars became the norm there are today, the Daily Mail released an infographic that estimated 571 websites to be launched every single minute.
+This was the more common way businesses could reach their target audience and customers.
+Indeed, by the fall of 2017, it was safely assumed that this number would be tripled, if not, quadrupled.
+And so it did!

 With time, user preferences have also undergone a sea change.
-Static pages have given way to flat-theme based landing pages.
-Even videos and subtle animations have become popular in website home pages.
+Static pages have given way to flat-theme-based landing pages.
+Even videos and subtle animations have become popular on website home pages.

 There is a whole lot more happening in the web design space.
 2017 was a showdown of some design reforms that have changed the web landscape once and for all.